 Children and Young People's Workforce (Social Care) - Level 3

-This qualiﬁcation provides an in-depth understanding of the knowledge and skills required when working directly with children aged 5 – 19 years.
+This qualification (NCFE CACHE Level 3 Diploma for the Children and Young People's Workforce (Social Care) will provide you with an in-depth understanding of the knowledge and skills needed when working with children and young people from birth up to 19 years.

 Teaching and Learning Methods